-How to access to the Metabolic Profile Tool?¶
+How to access the Metabolic Profile Tool?¶

-Metabolic Profile tool is accessible in the Metabolism section of the main navigation menu.
+The Metabolic Profile tool is accessible in the Metabolism section of the main navigation menu.

-What is the usefulness of this tool?¶
+What is the purpose of this tool?¶

-This method allows to:
+This tool allows to:

 highlight common or specific metabolic pathways,

 This comparison is based on the computation of a pathway completion value, i.e for a given pathway and a given genome , the ratio between the number of reactions of predicted in , , and the total number of reactions of defined in the KEGG or MetaCyc databases, :

 The interface of the tool is organized as follows:

 Item #1: Selection of the metabolic database of reference between KEGG and MicroCyc.

 Item #2: Selection of genomes to compare (up to 30).